Financial Accounting Standards Board - Explained

 Back to: ACCOUNTING, TAX, & REPORTING

-A Little more on the Financial Accounting Standards Board
+What does the Financial Accounting Standards Board Do?

 The Financial Accounting Standards Board (FASB) functions with support from and under the purview of the Financial Accounting Foundation (FAF) The FAF was set up in 1972 as an independent, private-sector, non-profit organization responsible for the supervision, management, funding, and commissioning of the FASB as well as the Governmental Accounting Standards Board (GASB).
 The Financial Accounting Foundation is based in Norwalk, Connecticut.
 On its own, the FASB endeavors to set the highest-quality standards by way of undertakings that are both robust as well as inclusive.
 The FASB also shares a collective responsibility with the GASB and the FAF of establishing and enhancing financial accounting and reporting standards in order to provide helpful data to investors and other users of financial reports.
 Besides, these three organizations are also responsible for educating stakeholders on how to effectively comprehend and implement those standards.

 The FASB consists of seven full-time members that are entrusted with responsibilities pertaining to accounting and financial reporting.
 These members are required to sever all ties with the companies or organizations they served before joining the Board.
 It is the usual norm for the FASB to draw its member from diverse occupational backgrounds.
 However, the members are expected to act as a team in order to safeguard the interests of investors, other users and the public in general.
 Besides, the members are also expected to leverage their knowledge and experience in the fields of accounting, finance, business, accounting education, and research.
 Although FASB board members are appointed for five-year terms, each member is eligible to be reappointed to an additional five-year term.